Ms Leesa Hooker

 - Post Graduate Child, Family & Community Nursing Masters Program at LTU

-Hooker, L., Small, R., Humphreys, C., Hegarty, K., & Taft, A. Applying Normalization Process Theory to understand implementation of a family violence screening and care model in Maternal & Child Health nursing practice: a mixed method process evaluation of a randomised controlled trial. (submitted)
+Hooker, L., Small, R., Humphreys, C., Hegarty, K., & Taft, A. Applying Normalization Process Theory to understand implementation of a family violence screening and care model in Maternal & Child Health nursing practice: a mixed method process evaluation of a randomised controlled trial. (under review)

 Taft , A., Hooker, L., Humphreys, C., Hegarty, K., Walter, R., Adams, C., . . .
 Small, R. Sustained maternal and child health nurse screening and care for postpartum mothers experiencing domestic violence (MOVE): a pragmatic cluster RCT in primary care (under review).